DavidPopa/Neobyte-Solution-Internship/README.md

 First you need to have an interpretor for python [environments](https://code.visualstudio.com/docs/python/environments)

-Install the required packages by running the following commands in your Python project directory:
+Install the required packages by running the following commands in your Python3 project directory:

 - `pip install pandas`
 - `pip install pymongo`